-Of course, you can pin how to make day of the dead marshmallow pops or sugar skull paper goods.
-There is nothing that some Pinterest obsession, a craft kit and a few glue sticks can’t fix.
+Of course, you can pin how to make a day of the dead marshmallow pop or sugar skull craft.
+There is nothing that your Pinterest obsession, a craft kit, and a few glue sticks can’t fix.

 Or you can focus on the spiritual meaning and make a small alter with a candle for a lost loved one.
 Now you have a reason to pay, reflect and talk with your kids.
 You can go to church and think about those you miss.
 You can even clean a grave and leave flowers.